guisehn/phoenix_typed_hook/README.md

 In your project directory, go to the assets folder (`cd assets`) and run `npm install phoenix_typed_hook --save`

-### Installing with Mix
+### Installing with Hex

-Using Mix to install Phoenix Typed Hook requires more steps compared to NPM, but allows you to manage its version on `mix.exs`, closer to where the Phoenix LiveView version is also declared.
+Using Hex to install Phoenix Typed Hook requires more steps compared to NPM, but allows you to manage its version on `mix.exs`, closer to where the Phoenix LiveView version is also declared.
 This makes it easier to remember to upgrade them together.

 Add `phoenix_typed_hook` to the list of dependencies in `mix.exs`: